Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

-Focusing on the one-hot encoding, no clear trend with respect to \( N_p \) was observed for the FS Ratio across almost all combinations of penalty coefficients.
-In contrast, when the penalty coefficient set included \( \mu =100 \), which reliably yielded feasible solutions in both the naive method and the SPVAR algorithm, a consistently high FS Ratio was obtained.
-The only exception occurred for \( N_\mu = 2, \mu = 0.1, 1 \) with \( N_p = 3 \), where no feasible solution was obtained.
-Regarding the Approx.\ Ratio, it remained high, exceeding 0.8 for nearly all penalty coefficients.
-For example, with the combination \(\mu = 0.1, 100\), feasible solutions were obtained with a probability greater than 0.9 regardless of \( N_p \), and the Approx.\ Ratio exceeded 0.9 as well.
+Focusing on the one-hot encoding, feasible solutions were obtained for almost all combinations of penalty coefficients, except for the case of \( N_{\mu} = 2, \mu = 0.1, 1 \) with \( N_p = 3 \), where no feasible solution was found.
+No clear trend with respect to \( N_p \) was observed for the FS\ ratio.
+In contrast, when the penalty coefficient set included \( \mu = 100 \), which reliably yielded feasible solutions in both the naive method and the SPVAR algorithm, a consistently high FS\ ratio was obtained.
+Regarding the approx.\ ratio, it remained high—exceeding 0.8 for nearly all penalty coefficients.
+For instance, with the combination \( \mu = 0.1, 100 \), feasible solutions were obtained with a probability greater than 0.9 regardless of \( N_p \), and the approx.\ ratio also exceeded 0.9.

-For the domain-wall encoding, the FS Ratio showed no clear trend with respect to increasing \( N_p \), similar to the one-hot encoding, but tended to deteriorate slightly, with \( N_p = 1 \) often yielding the best values for a given combination of penalty coefficients.
-Regarding the choice of penalty coefficients, as in the one-hot encoding, favorable values were frequently observed, except for the case \(N_\mu=2\) with \(\mu_1=0.1\) and \(\mu_2=1\), which did not yield feasible solutions under either the naive method or the SPVAR algorithm.
+For the domain-wall encoding, the FS\ ratio showed no clear trend with respect to increasing \( N_p \), similar to the one-hot encoding, but tended to deteriorate slightly, with \( N_p = 1 \) often yielding the best values for a given combination of penalty coefficients.
+Regarding the choice of penalty coefficients, as in the one-hot encoding, the FS ratio remained high for most combinations, except for the case \(N_\mu=2\) with \(\mu_1=0.1\) and \(\mu_2=1\), which did not yield feasible solutions under either the naive method or the SPVAR algorithm.
 Notably, no feasible solutions were obtained for the combinations \(\mu = 0.1, 1\) with \( N_p = 7 \) and \(\mu = 0.1, 1, 10, 1000\) with \( N_p = 9 \).
-For the Approx.\ Ratio, no clear dependence on \( N_p \) can be observed.
-Across almost all combinations of penalty coefficients, the Approx.\ Ratio remained at or above 0.613.
+For the approx.\ ratio, no clear dependence on \( N_p \) can be observed.
+Across almost all combinations of penalty coefficients, the approx.\ ratio remained at or above 0.613.